Today’s Reading: Luke 13-14

 Fall is in the air.
 I marvel that God, who put stars in place and arranged the seasons, would care for me individually.
 The story is told of the astronomer who spent his life studying the stars and who came to the conclusion that a God big enough to create the stars could not possibly care for him as an individual.
 As a retirement gift, he was given a microscope.
 As he studied that which was too small for the naked eye, he came to believe that a God who would create the molecule was even bigger than he had thought.
 He concluded that God cared about the little things, as well as the great big universe, and therefore, God cared about him.
 He opened his heart to the fact that God became Human in Jesus Christ.

 Yours, marvelling at God’s great universe and marvelling even more at His care for me,

 P.S.
 Yesterday was the 58th wedding anniversary for Norma-Jean and me.
 Some of our children, grandchildren and great-grandchildren came together to celebrate with us at the hospital (see photos below).
 At such times I get to speak what’s on my heart.
 Yesterday I shared with my family my deep love for Norma-Jean and how blessed I’ve been to have her by my side for these 58 years.
 I also shared that in the last few weeks I’ve been meditating a lot on the historical accuracy of Holy Scripture.
 There is much evidence from historical writers that the Scriptures give us factual information.
-For example, Jesus was executed by crucifixion (a fact denied by Muslims).
+For example, Jesus was executed by crucifixion (denied by Muslims).
 The fact that this happened is stated by the Roman historian Tacitus, who was not a believer.
 He wrote that this happened during the reign of Emperor Tiberius, and that Pilate was the Governor of Judea at the time…confirming what scripture says.
 Be assured, the writings chosen for inclusion in the Bible are historically accurate!